iobroker-community-adapters/ioBroker.mydlink/README.md

 ## Setup of DSP-W115

-And other *newer* devices use a completely different protocol and a different setup.
-If you remove the devices from the mydlink app, you can just use them as the other devices and enter your usual PIN.
+DSP-W115 and other *newer* devices use a completely different protocol and a different setup.
+There are two ways to use them.

+1. Use App and Adapter at the same time:
   If you want to keep using the app, you have to put the device into factory mode, following this procedure:
   1. Reset device into recovery mode by holding the wps/reset button during boot until it starts blinking **red** instead of orange.
   2. Now a telnet deamon is running, connect to the device wifi
   3. Run `telnet 192.168.0.20` and login with `admin:123456` (or use putty, don't forget to select `telnet` instead of `ssh`).
   4. Run `nvram_set FactoryMode 1`
   5. Run `reboot; exit;` to reboot the device.

-Now you should enter `TELNET` as Pin and the adapter will retrieve the required data from the device itself.
+  6. Now you should enter `TELNET` as Pin, and the adapter will retrieve the required data from the device itself.
+2. Don't want to use the App
+  1. Remove the device from the app, this will reset the device
+  2. Start setup in the app again and configure your Wifi on the device.
+  3. Now the device will reoobt and connect to your Wifi.
+During that time **close** the app, make sure it is really closed.
+  4. Now the device should be connected to your Wifi and not connected to the app, so that the PIN from the sticker will work in the adapter.
+  (If the device does not connect to your wifi or the device does not accept login via the PIN please try again.
+Press the button on the device until it lights up red in order to reset.)

 ## Changelog
 <!--